Inquisitive bisimulation

-As an illustration, consider the support conditions for the formula $?p:=p\lori\neg p$: this formula is supported by a state $s$ in case $p$ is true at all worlds in $s$ (i.e., if the information available in $s$ implies that $p$ is true) or in case $p$ is false at all worlds in $s$ (i.e., if the information available in $s$ implies that $p$ is false).
-Thus, $?p$ is supported precisely by those information states that settle whether or not $p$ is true.
+This formula is supported by a state $s$ in case $p$ is true at all worlds in $s$ (i.e., if the information available in $s$ implies that $p$ is true) or in case $p$ is false at all worlds in $s$ (i.e., if the information available in $s$ implies that $p$ is false).
+Thus, $?p$ is supported by those information states that settle whether or not $p$ is true.